-Installation The RVON-1 provides a single RJ-45 Ethernet connection for use with a 10 BAS-T or 100 BASE-TX network.
-1 Channel of AudioIN and OUT The RVON-1 card supports one channel IN and OUT and has configurable network and bandwidth parameters that can be tailored to individual network functions.
-Ethernet Compatible The RVON-1 card uses standard Ethernet protocols and is compatible with 10 BASE-T and 100 BASE-TX Ethernet compliant devices and networks.
-AZedit Configurations Users have the ability to adjust the audio parameters of the RVON-1 channel to optimize the available bandwidth.
-Swappable Between Ethernet and AIO Connection When connected ton an Ethernet LAN, audio comes from the RVON-1 card; and, when an Ethernet link is not present, the audio comes from the AIO connection.
-Note, the user does not need to remove the RVON-1 card to switch to AIO mode.
+Installation The RVON-1 provides a single RJ-45 Ethernet connection for use with a 10 BASfunctions.

+T or 100 BASE-TX network.

+1 Channel of The RVON-1 card supports one channel IN and OUT and has configurable AudioIN and OUT network and bandwidth parameters that can be tailored to individual network

+Ethernet The RVON-1 card uses standard Ethernet protocols and is compatible with 10

+BASE-T and 100 BASE-TX Ethernet compliant devices and networks.
+Compatible

+AZedit Users have the ability to adjust the audio parameters of the RVON-1 channel to

+Configurations optimize the available bandwidth.

+Swappable Between When connected ton an Ethernet LAN, audio comes from the RVON-1 card; and, Ethernet and AIO when an Ethernet link is not present, the audio comes from the AIO connection.
+Connection Note, the user does not need to remove the RVON-1 card to switch to AIO mode.
-Introduction